 The Ayurvedic diet chart for obesity recommends consuming spices such as turmeric, cardamom, asafoetida, cumin seeds, and a host of other spices that make the Indian cuisine unique, but also extend a therapeutic quality to it.
 For instance,

-globally-acclaimed turmeric has antiseptic and healing properties and can also treat diarrhoea, heartburn, gas, and more.
+globally-acclaimed turmeric has antiseptic and healing properties and can help stop loose motions or diarrhoea, heartburn, gas, and more.
 Cumin seed water is excellent for those trying to lose weight, as it prevents and cures bloating.
 Indian spices and herbs form an integral part of the Ayurvedic diet chart for obesity and are used religiously in Indian cooking.

 India is home to a huge variety of vegetables that are high in antioxidants and vitamins.
 A typical Indian market offers dozens of vegetables at affordable prices.

 Vegetables are also high-fibre and low-calorie foods making them the perfect option for obese individuals.
 Adopting a diet high in vegetables will help you feel full without adding too many calories

 Low-fat curd or yoghurt, freshly prepared at home, is a part of most Indian diets.
 Loaded with probiotics, curd enhances gut health, which can improve digestion.
 The calcium content of curd can also improve bone health.

 The Indian diet contains a variety of whole grains and complex carbohydrates- be it jowar, bajra, millets, broken wheat grain,

 and many others.
 These provide the essential vitamins and minerals along with fibre for easy absorption.
 Lentils and pulses (dals) also form an important component in the Indian diet and there is a wide variety that is consumed.